prneiderball/prneiderball/README.md

 Scalable, real-world software design patterns

-I’m here to learn, build, and contribute — whether it’s through clean code, thoughtful collaboration, or just figuring out how to make things better, one commit at a time.
+I’m here to learn, build, and contribute...whether it’s through clean code, thoughtful collaboration, or just figuring out how to make things better, one commit at a time.

 ---